Dinosaur at the California Academy of Sciences

 San Francisco Museum of Modern Art (SFMOMA)

-Founded in 1935 as the first West Coast museum dedicated to modern and contemporary art, a transformed SFMOMA reopened in 2016.
-The Snohetta-designed expansion includes 170,000 square feet of new and renovated galleries, enabling SFMOMA to display more than 32,000 modern and contemporary artworks, with an entire floor dedicated solely to photography.
+Founded in 1935 as the first West Coast museum dedicated to modern and contemporary art, SFMOMA displays more than 32,000 modern and contemporary artworks, with an entire floor dedicated solely to photography.
+Some parts of the museum are open to the public for free!

 Buy SFMOMA Tickets